R&D cycles are expensive.

 Conventional workflows often return a number.
 ELSD returns a classification — whether the underlying electronic model is stable enough to trust, sensitive to perturbation, open-shell coherent, or too truncated to support decision-making.

-Four distinct domains, one classification engine
+Six domains, one classification engine

 The same ensemble VQE diagnostic framework is applied across chemically distinct systems.
 Each domain has its own named platform and published or in-preparation dataset, at different stages of validation maturity.